 GeneCards Summary for KCNH5 Gene

 KCNH5 (Potassium Voltage-Gated Channel Subfamily H Member 5) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include signal transducer activity and ion channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH5 Gene